Monday, April 27, 2026

 Elsewhere, too, there are occasional references in the text intended by the author as brief explanations which, whilst understandable to Americans of his generation, are likely to remain incomprehensible to younger readers.
 For example, he recounts what happened when the dog sledge expedition sent out by Greely to push further north along the north coast of Greenland than anyone had ever gone before reached its destination:

 Perhaps some Americans still recall that between 1926 and 1963, the Burma-Vita company amusingly advertised its shaving cream on every highway across the country.
 As early as 1862, a certain Colonel Patrick Henry Drake had advertised his medicine in a similar manner, plastering the whole country with billboards bearing his enigmatic cryptonym at a time when secret messages were very much in vogue, not least because of the Civil War.
-Only when one realises that, with this act, First Sergeant David L. Brainard declared this spot to be the end of a perfectly ordinary American road, does the humour become apparent.
+Only when one realises that, with this act, Brainard declared this spot to be the end of a perfectly ordinary American road, does the humor become apparent.

 Such additions would be helpful in these cases, but they are not necessary.